teolandon/teolandon.github.io/index.md

 I'm Theo Kalfas (aka teolandon), and I'm an aspiring software developer, currently studying in Grinnell College, IA, for my Bachelor's Degree in CS.
-I have fun playing around and getting involved in projects, and here's where you can find ways to contact me, as well as read through all the recent cool stuff I read about or do.
+I enjoy getting involved in various projects and helping out with development.

+Feel free to contact me or browse through my github.
+I'd be happy to talk!

-I am available for hire.
+I am currently available for hire.

 ------------------------------------------